 Five wine bottles in lettered bags on a cheese box lid

 There are those who take wine tasting very seriously and believe it’s all about the wine.
-They know a Nebbiolo from a Bordeaux.
+They know a Nebbiolo from a Bordeaux — definitely not me.

-So if you are one of those diehard wine-oisseurs, stop reading.
-This post is NOT for you.
+So if you are a diehard wine connoisseur, stop reading.
+This post is NOT for you!.

 Sounds great, right?